-Toileting Issues Classroom environment/set up: Let the child leave and return to the classroom discreetly and without having to permission whenever they need the toilet (use a 'toilet pass' if appropriate); Sit the child close to the door so that they can leave the classroom, discreetly; Appreciate that they may arrive late for lessons because of an urgent need to us a toilet; Be aware that the child may need to take medication during school hours and/or need extra meal breaks and provide a discreet/comfortable place for them to do this; Respect the child's need for privacy.
+- Let the child leave and return to the classroom discreetly and without having to get permission whenever they need the toilet (use a 'toilet pass' if appropriate); - Sit the child close to the door so that they can leave the classroom, discreetly; - Appreciate that they may arrive late for lessons because of an urgent need to use a toilet; - Be aware that the child may need to take medication during school hours and/or need extra meal breaks and provide a discreet/comfortable place for them to do this: - Respect the child's need for privacy.
 They should decide how much teachers and other pupils are told about their condition.

-Resources and equipment you might consider before the lesson: If the child has a diagnosed medical condition, they will have an Individual Healthcare Plan.
+- If the child has a diagnosed medical condition, they will have an Individual Healthcare Plan.
 Please make sure that you are familiar with this document.
-The SENCO can give you access to this; If the child has ongoing toileting issues, they will have an Intimate Care Plan.
-Pleamake sure that you are familiar with this document.
-The SENCO can give you access to this, Teaching methods to consider: During more active sessions, try to be alert to the child's psychological needs and relationships with other children.
-Let them judge for themselves if they wish to j in on a day-to-day basis - don't stop them trying whatever they want to try.
+The SENCO can give you access to this; - If the child has ongoing toileting issues, they will have an Intimate Care Plan.
+Please make sure that you are familiar with this document.
+The SENCO can give you access to this.

+- During more active sessions, try to be alert to the child's psychological needs and relationships with other children.
+Let them judge for themselves if they wish to join in on a day-to-day basis don't stop them trying whatever they want to try.
 However, be aware that the child may also try to push themselves, so that they don't let others down.
-Be mindful of this and offer discreet support when/where needed; Bending and stretching may bring on pain, or make pain worse.
-Teambuilding typ activities/games can be particularly problematic; Be mindful of other students teasing the child about my lack of stamina, or their need for extra rests (for example during group activities/team building); If the child is unwell at school, consider giving them time to rest rather than send them home - they may be able to return to lessons later in the day.
+Be mindful of this and offer discreet support when/where needed; - Bending and stretching may bring on pain, or make pain worse.
+Teambuilding type activities/games can be particularly problematic; - Be mindful of other students teasing the child about my lack of stamina, or their need for extra rests (for example during group activities/team building); - If the child is unwell at school, consider giving them time to rest rather than sending them home they may be able to return to lessons later in the day.